Multi-Group Fairness Evaluation via Conditional Value-at-Risk Testing: Introduction

 The paper is organized as follows.
 In Section \ref{sec:background}, we introduce the notation used in the paper and the hypothesis test framework for auditing a model for multi-group fairness.
 In Section \ref{sec:max-gap_fairness}, we define the max-gap fairness metric and provide a converse result for auditing a model for max-gap fairness --- this result indicates when auditing a model for max-gap fairness is infeasible.
 In Section \ref{sec:CVaR}, we define the conditional value-at-risk fairness metric and describe its properties.
-In Section \ref{sec:Testiong_for_CVAR_fairness_main}, we define an algorithm along with sampling strategies for efficiently testing if the CVaR fairness metric is greater than a threshold equal to zero.
-Finally, in Section \ref{sec:ConverseCVaR} we show a converse result for auditing a model for CVaR fairness under certain assumptions, showing that the proposed testing algorithm achieves optimal order, and providing an operational meaning for the R\'enyi entropy of order $2/3$.
+In Section \ref{sec:Testiong_for_CVAR_fairness_main}, we define an algorithm along with sampling strategies for efficiently testing whether the CVaR fairness metric is greater than a threshold or is equal to zero.
+In Section \ref{sec:ConverseCVaR} we show a converse result for auditing a model for CVaR fairness under certain assumptions, showing that the proposed testing algorithm achieves optimal order, and providing an operational meaning for the R\'enyi entropy of order $2/3$.
+Finally, in Section \ref{sec:experiments} we study the practical consequences of our theoretical contributions by (i) empirically analyze the impact of the R\'enyi entropy on the multi-group fairness auditing accuracy, (ii) computing the sample complexity for reliably auditing using CVaR fairness in comparison with max-gap fairness, and (iii) using our converse bounds to compute the maximun number of groups one model may use for multi-group fairness auditing to be feasible with reasonable performance.